PT boat: Armament

-Occasionally, some front line PT boats received ad hoc up-fits at forward bases, where they mounted such weapons as 37mm aircraft cannons, rocket launchers, or mortars.
+Occasionally, some front line PT boats received ad hoc up-fits, where they mounted such weapons as 37 mm aircraft cannons, rocket launchers, or mortars.
 When these weapons were found to be successful, they were incorporated onto the PT boats as original armament.
-One such field modification was made to Kennedy's PT-109, which was equipped with a single-shot Army M3 37mm anti-tank gun that her crew had commandeered; they removed the wheels and lashed it to 2x8 timbers placed on the bow only one night before she was lost.
-The larger punch of the 37mm round was desirable, but the crews looked for something that could fire faster than the single-shot army anti-tank weapon.
-Their answer was found in the 37mm Oldsmobile M4 aircraft automatic cannon cannibalized from crashed P-39 Airacobra fighter planes on Henderson Field, Guadalcanal.
+One such field modification was made to Kennedy's PT-109, which was equipped with a single-shot Army M3 37 mm anti-tank gun that her crew had commandeered; they removed the wheels and lashed it to 2x8 timbers placed on the bow only one night before she was lost.
+The larger punch of the 37 mm round was desirable, but the crews looked for something that could fire faster than the single-shot Army anti-tank weapon.
+Their answer was found in the 37 mm Oldsmobile M4 aircraft automatic cannon cannibalized from crashed P-39 Airacobra fighter planes on Henderson Field on Guadalcanal.
 After having demonstrated its value on board PT boats, the M4 (and later M9) cannon was installed at the factory.
-The M4/M9 37mm auto cannon had a relatively high rate of fire (125 rounds per minute) and large magazine (30 rounds).
-These features made it highly desirable due to the PT boat's ever-increasing requirement for increased firepower to deal effectively with the Japanese Daihatsu-class barges, which were largely immune to torpedoes due to their shallow draft.
+The M4/M9 37 mm auto cannon had a relatively high rate of fire (125 rounds per minute) and large magazine (30 rounds).
+These features made it highly desirable because of the PT boat's ever-increasing requirement for increased firepower to deal effectively with the Japanese Daihatsu-class barges, which were largely immune to torpedoes because of their shallow draft.
 By the war's end, most PTs had these weapons.

-The installation of larger-bore cannons culminated in the fitting of the 40mm Bofors gun on the aft deck.
+The installation of larger-bore cannons culminated in the fitting of the 40 mm Bofors gun on the aft deck.
 Starting in mid-1943, the installation of this gun had an immediate positive effect on the firepower available from a PT boat.
-The Bofors cannon had a firing rate of 120 rounds/min (using 4-round clips) and had a range of 5420 yd.
-This gun was served by a crew of 4 men, and was used against aircraft targets, as well as shore bombardment or enemy surface craft.
+The Bofors cannon had a firing rate of 120 rounds per minute (using 4-round clips) and had a range of 5420 yd.
+This gun was served by a crew of 4 men and was used against aircraft as well as shore bombardment or enemy surface craft.